F16AC Air Compressor Condensate Oil Removal System

 A compressed air system produces condensation, which is the moisture that drops out of a compressed air flow as it cools.
 This condensation will contain oil if the compressor uses lubrication in its compression chamber: these include oil-flooded rotary screw compressors and reciprocating compressors with lubricated cylinders.
-The Muscle Compressor Coalescer is the condensate management system needed to separate this oil from the stream of condensate.
+The F16AC Muscle Compressor Coalescer is the air compressor condensate management system needed to separate this oil from the condensate water - and the media never needs replacing (economical and green)!

-At $529, with the F16AC you can affordably treat oily air compressor condensate yourself and lower air compressor condensate waste costs up to 98% versus hauling it off site.
+At $529 (plus shipping), with the F16AC you can be Green and affordably treat oily air compressor condensate yourself and lower air compressor discharge costs up to 98% versus the expense of hauling it off site.

 As environmental standards tighten, it becomes increasingly important to trap this oil: